zenomt/webid-auth-protocol/README.md

 this subdomain host, and if the certificate is presented, verified, and properly linked to a WebID, this page can set a browser cookie in the superdomain.
 The user can be redirected back to the original domain, and new requests will include the cookie.
-This scenario shares the first-party cookie-based issues described above for WebID-OIDC first-party logins.
+This scenario shares first-party cookie-based issues similar to WebID-OIDC first-party logins, which might not be desirable for application-based access.
+These issues include Cross-Site Request Forgery attacks, among others, that might grant an attacker or even another legitimate application more privilege than is desirable.
+Additionally, if cookies aren't allowed for cross-origin requests by the `Access-Control-Allow-Credentials` header, the application might not be able to access a restricted resource even after following the above workaround.

 The Protocol
 ------------